 Revenue Generating Unit ("RGU") is separately an Analog Cable Subscriber, Digital Cable Subscriber, DTH Subscriber, MMDS Subscriber, Internet Subscriber or Telephony Subscriber.
 A home, residential multiple dwelling unit, or commercial unit may contain one or more RGUs.
 For example, if a residential customer in our Austrian system subscribed to our digital cable service, telephony service and broadband internet service, the customer would constitute three RGUs.
 Total RGUs is the sum of Analog Cable, Digital Cable, DTH, MMDS, Internet and Telephony Subscribers.
 RGUs generally are counted on a unique premises basis such that a given premises does not count as more than one RGU for any given service.
 On the other hand, if an individual receives one of our services in two premises (e.g. a primary home and a vacation home), that individual will count as two RGUs for that service.
 Each bundled cable, internet or telephony service is counted as a separate RGU regardless of the nature of any bundling discount or promotion.

 Non-paying subscribers are counted as subscribers during their free promotional service period.
 Some of these subscribers may choose to disconnect after their free service period.
 Services offered without charge on a long-term basis (e.g., VIP subscribers, free service to employees) generally are not counted as RGUs.
 We do not include subscriptions to mobile services in our externally reported RGU counts.
-In this regard, our March 31, 2012 RGU counts exclude 437,900 mobile subscriptions in Belgium, Germany, Poland, and the Netherlands.
+In this regard, our June 30, 2012 RGU counts exclude 519,100 mobile subscriptions in Belgium, Germany, Poland, Chile and the Netherlands.

-Average Revenue Per Unit ("ARPU") refers to the average monthly subscription revenue per average RGU.
-ARPU per customer relationship refers to the average monthly subscription revenue per average customer relationship.
-In both cases, the amounts are calculated by dividing the average monthly subscription revenue (excluding installation, late fees and mobile telephony revenue) for the indicated period, by the average of the opening and closing balances for RGUs or customer relationships as the case may be, for the period.
+Average Revenue Per Unit ("ARPU") refers to the average monthly subscription revenue per average customer relationship and is calculated by dividing the average monthly subscription revenue (excluding installation, late fees and mobile services revenue) for the indicated period, by the average of the opening closing balances for customer relationships for the period.
 Customer relationships of entities acquired during the period are normalized.
-Unless otherwise indicated, ARPU per customer relationship for UPC Broadband and LGI Consolidated are not adjusted for currency impacts.
-It should be noted that ARPU per customer relationship for UPC Broadband and for LGI Consolidated is adversely impacted by the inclusion of KBW in Q1 2012.
+Unless otherwise indicated, ARPU per customer relationship for the UPC/Unity Division and LGI Consolidated are not adjusted for currency impacts.
+ARPU per customer relationship amounts reported for periods prior to January 1, 2012 have not been restated to reflect the January 1, 2012 change in our reporting of SOHO RGUs.
+In addition, it should be noted that ARPU per customer relationship for the UPC/Unity Division and for LGI Consolidated is adversely impacted by the inclusion of KBW in Q2 2012.

-Organic RGU additions exclude RGUs of acquired entities at the date of acquisition, but include the impact of changes in RGUs from the date of acquisition.
-Organic figures represent changes on a net basis.
+Organic RGU additions exclude exclude RGUs of acquired entities at the date of acquisition, but include the impact of changes in RGUs from the date of acquisition.
+All subscriber/RGU additions or losses refer to net organic changes, unless otherwise noted.